CAPTAIN EDWARD GOLDSMITH departure from Hobart 1856

 Colonial Times, 21 December 1855

-The Famous Twins or SS Kangaroo ca. 1900, built by Captain Edward Goldsmith in 1855, for the Hobart-Bellerive service
+The Famous Twins vehicular ferry SS Kangaroo ca. 1900, built by Captain Edward Goldsmith in 1855, for the Hobart-Bellerive service

 Source: Pictorial Portrayal of Tasmania’s Past, Beatties Studios, Winnings Newsagency 2011.